-Comedian Jerry Lewis Dead At 91
+Legendary Entertainer And Philanthropist Jerry Lewis Dies

+Longtime actor and comedian Jerry Lewis has died early Sunday morning, his family said.

-Longtime actor and comedian Jerry Lewis has died of natural causes early Sunday morning, according to the Las Vegas Review-Journal.
-Lewis’ agent confirmed the news to Variety.
+“Famed comedian, actor and legendary entertainer Jerry Lewis passed away peacefully today of natural causes at 91 at his home in Las Vegas with his family by his side,” the Lewis family said in a statement to Reuters.

 Lewis faced many health problems throughout the years, including prostate cancer and two heart attacks.
 He also suffered from Type 1 diabetes and battled pulmonary fibrosis, a chronic lung disease.